 (c) The programs may include nonoffenders selected by the commissioner based on recommendations from social service agencies of individuals who are at risk of incarceration.

 Subd.
 3. Advisory group.
 The commissioner shall appoint an advisory group to assist in selecting sites under this section.
-The commissioner shall include among the members of the group representatives of the following: the council on Black Minnesotans, the council on affairs of Chicano/Latino people, the council on Asian-Pacific Minnesotans, the Indian affairs council, the commissioner of children, families, and learning, community corrections officials, county corrections officials, the association of counties, and the association of county probation officers.
+The commissioner shall include among the members of the group representatives of the following: the Council on Black Minnesotans, the Council on Affairs of Chicano/Latino People, the Council on Asian-Pacific Minnesotans, the Indian Affairs Council, the commissioner of education, community corrections officials, county corrections officials, the Association of Counties, and the Association of County Probation Officers.

 Subd.
 4. Metropolitan work and learn site.
 One facility shall be in the metropolitan area in an academy campus setting and be administered to address the problems of high unemployment rate among people of color, the high drop-out rate of young people in the public school system, and overcrowded correctional facilities.
 The academy shall provide the following programs: